tzamalisp/cross-ai-lib/README.md

 CrossAI Library

-This repository contains a library for advanced functionalities of using Artificial Intelligence for Time-Series analysis.
+This repository contains a library of high-level functionalities capable of building Artificial Intelligence processing pipelines for Time-Series and Natural Language Processing.

 Contributors:
 * [Pantelis Tzamalis](https://www.linkedin.com/in/pantelis-tzamalis/)